 It also can be dangerous because the metaphoric fire continues to burn and may increase in ferocity.
 When a fire alarm goes off the problem is not the sound of the alarm.
 The problem is the fire.
 The deeper problem is the cause of the fire.

 We are anxious for a reason, often not the reason we tell ourselves.
 We binge eat for a reason.
 Again, for the reason we tell ourselves.
 Anxiety and binge eating are alarms signaling something needs attention.

-In my opinion, we waste time, money and emotional weel being when we focus on the alarm.
+In my opinion, we waste time, money and emotional well-being when we focus on the alarm.
 Too often we ignore or deny what causes the alarms to go off.

 In hillside communities of Los Angeles, California alarms sound at a fire.
 The fire department launches an attack on the flames.
-But we also keep dry brush away from our homes.
-We use non flammable materials for the roof.
+But we also keep the dry brush away from our homes.
+We use non-flammable materials for the roof.
 We clear brush, even to the extent of having goats graze the hillsides.
-Alarm, behavior, cause: All three need to be addressed.
+Alarm, behavior, and cause: All three need to be addressed.

-People binge eat for suffer anxiety symptoms when something is not right in their lives.
-In California the most googled mental health search item involves intimacy issues.
+People binge eat or suffer anxiety symptoms when something is not right in their lives.
+In California, the most Google mental health search item involves intimacy issues.

 Intimacy Issues: Symptoms as Alarms

 If a person is emotionally unavailable to her partner she